KshirsagarTushar/Revenue-Insights-in-Hospitality/README.md

 The main objective of this project is to analyze revenue data within the hospitality industry to uncover insights and provide actionable recommendations for optimizing revenue streams and enhancing overall profitability.

 # Data Overview
-The dataset used for this project consists of historical revenue data collected from various segments within the hospitality industry, across different zones in India.
-The data includes information on room bookings, booking platforms, capacity, ratings given, customer demographics, and other revenue-generating activities.
-The data is structured and consists of multiple tables, including bookings, transactions, customer demographics, and contains both numerical and categorical variables, requiring preprocessing and cleaning before analysis.
-The dataset is sourced from reputable industry databases, proprietary company data, and publicly available datasets to ensure comprehensive coverage and accuracy.
+The dataset used for this project consists of historical revenue data collected from various segments within the hospitality industry, specifically focusing on AtliQ Grands' five-star hotels across different zones in India.
+This comprehensive dataset includes information on room bookings, booking platforms, hotel capacity, customer ratings, customer demographics, and other revenue-generating activities.
+The data is structured into multiple tables, such as bookings, transactions, and customer demographics.
+It contains both numerical and categorical variables, requiring preprocessing and cleaning before analysis to ensure accuracy and reliability.
+To provide a holistic view and ensure comprehensive coverage, the dataset is sourced from reputable industry databases, proprietary company data from AtliQ Grands, and publicly available datasets.
+This diverse sourcing ensures that the data captures a wide range of factors influencing revenue and market share in the luxury/business hotel category.

 # Key Features
 - **Data-driven Decision Making :**